+Courses required of each individual are determined by comparing transcripts of previous college courses with a list of courses of all students seeking initial licensure in Elementary Education.

+• EDUC 210

+- EDUC 211

+- EDUC 310

+- EDUC 330

+- EDUC 331

+- SPED 320

+Specialty Area Core: 52 Credits

-Professional Core 18.0 Courses required of each individual are determined by comparing transcripts of previous college courses with a list of courses of all students seeking initial licensure in Elementary Education.
-EDUC 210 And EDUC 211 And EDUC 310 And EDUC 330 And EDUC 331 And SPED 320 Specialty Area Core 52.0 The number of hours required and the specific courses required can be determined only by a review of all undergraduate course work by the chair of the department.
-HEED 372 And EDUC 350 And EDUC 308 And HEED 420 And SOCI 330 And READ 370 And EDUC 303 And EDUC 434 And EDUC 361 And EDUC 311 And EDUC 309 And EDUC 314 And ELEM 471
+The number of hours required and the specific courses required can be determined only by a review of all undergraduate course work by the chair of the department.

+- HEED 372

+- EDUC 350

+- EDUC 308

+- HEED 420

+- SOCI 330

+- READ 370

+- EDUC 303

+- EDUC 434

+- EDUC 361

+- EDUC 311

+- EDUC 309

+- EDUC 314

+- ELEM 471

-And ELEM 491
+- ELEM 491

 Class A Level Licensure in Elementary Education

-Program Requirements Credits

-Total Credit Hours 62.0

 Must hold bachelor's degree.

-Professional Core 30.0

 Courses required of each individual are determined by comparing transcripts of previous college courses with a list of courses of all students seeking initial licensure in Elementary Education.

-EDUC 210 And EDUC 211 And EDUC 310 And EDUC 330 And EDUC 331And And ELEM 320 And ELEM 335 And ENGL 300 And HIST 211 Or HIST 212 And SPED 320
+- EDUC 210

+- EDUC 211

+- EDUC 310

+- EDUC 330

+- EDUC 331

+- ELEM 320

+- ELEM 335

+- ENGL 300

+- HIST 211

+- HIST 212

+- SPED 320

-Specialty Area Core 32.0
+Specialty Area Core: 32 Credits

 The number of hours required and the specific courses required can be determined only by a review of all undergraduate course work by the chair of the department.

-ELEM 400 And ELEM 401 And ELEM 402 And ELEM 471 And ELEM 401
+- ELEM 400

+- ELEM 401

+- ELEM 402

+- ELEM 471

-401 And ELEM 402 And ELEM 471 And ELEM 491
+- ELEM 491

 Class A Level Licensure in Reading Education

-Program Requirements Credits

-Total Credit Hours 18.0

 Undergraduate education degree and licensure.
-Those who want Class A Level Licensure in Reading Education (K-12) must fulfill the licensure requirements by completing a minimum of eighteen (18) semester hours.
+Those who want Class A Level Licensure in Reading Education (K-12) must fulfill the licensure requirements by completing a minimum of eighteen (18)

+semester hours.
 Introduction to Reading Test of the PRAXIS II Series is required for North Carolina licensure.
 In lieu of the Praxis II test, a candidate may complete 24 hours in reading (the 18 hours specified above plus 6 semester hours in reading.
 All courses must be approved by the reading coordinator.
 Equivalent reading courses may be considered as course substitutions only with prior approval of the reading coordinator.

-Program Requirements 18.0

-READ 512 Or READ 620 Or equivalent reading assessment course And READ 513 Or READ 623 Or an equivalent remediation course And READ 516 Or equivalent and READ 552 Or READ 320 And READ 610 Or equivalent undergraduate reading methods course And READ 618 Or equivalent

-Master of Education in Elementary Education K-6 Concentration.
-Project-Portfolio
+Program Requirements: 18 Credits